PhoenixTales/wiki.gothicarchive.org/locations.md

 - there is an association of free miners mining for themselves
 - they trade the ore with other camps
 - they are under risk of invasion by `Old Camp`
+  - in alpha 0.56c, _Ore Barons_ admit that early and openly: `In reality, we are entitled to the Free Mine.
+This situation will be remedied in the foreseeable future` (`Inf_Ebr_FM`)

 ## Great Northern Plains
 - `Following the heavy battles in the north, every countryman now knows how to use a bow and arrows`